 4. Liverpool FC from England (winners of the 2018-2019 UEFA Champions League; Europe)

 7. Al Hilal (AFC Champions League; Asia)

 Updated match schedule

 The FIFA Club World Cup is an international men's association football competition.
 It is organised by the Fédération Internationale de Football Association (FIFA), the football's global governing body.
 The tournament officially assigns the world title.
 The 2019 FIFA Club World Cup presented by Alibaba Cloud, to be held in Qatar from Wednesday 11 December to 21 December 2019, will be the 16th edition of this football tournament.
 In fact, Qatar will play host to both the 2019 and 2020 tournaments, according to the selection made by FIFA on 3 June 2019.

 The FIFA Club World Cup comprises of seven teams competing for the title at venues within the host nation over approximately two weeks.
 Winners of that year's AFC Champions League (Asia), CAF Champions League (Africa), CONCACAF Champions League (North America), CONMEBOL Libertadores (South America), OFC Champions League (Oceania) and UEFA Champions League (Europe), along with the host nation's national champions, take part in a straight knock-out tournament.
 The host nation's national champions contest a play-off against the Oceania champions, from which the winner joins the champions of Asia, Africa and North America at the quarter-finals.
 The quarter-final winners go on to face the European and South American champions, who enter at the semi-final stage, for a place in the final.

-Four participants have already been confirmed:
+Five participants have already been confirmed:

 1. CF Monterrey from Mexico (winners of the 2019 CONCACAF Champions League; North America)